 VMworld 2016: Welcome to the Multi-Cloud Future

 An event app’s list of breakout sessions is always a good indicator of the key themes of an event, and this year’s VMworld Europe included tracks for Hybrid Cloud, Software Defined Data Center, End User Computing, Cloud Native Apps and DevOps.
 With the possible exception of end user computing, which seeks to allow non-programmers to create working applications, these topics will be familiar to most industry watchers.
-For simplicity, I am going to map these to the three mega trends in the industry right now: the shift to the cloud, the development of next generation applications and the refresh of on-premises infrastructure.
+For simplicity, we are going to map these to the three mega trends in the industry right now: the shift to the cloud, the development of next generation applications and the refresh of on-premises infrastructure.
 VMworld 2016 had plenty of content for each.

 Combined, these mega trends constitute what Pat Gelsinger, VMware CEO, described as the ‘greatest period of disruption in the history of IT.'